fsciortino/Aurora/docs/citing.rst

 [1] F. Sciortino et al 2020 Nucl.
 Fusion 60 126014, https://doi.org/10.1088/1741-4326/abae85

-    This paper presented the original application of Aurora to infer impurity transport coefficients in Alcator C-Mod plasmas.
-Here, the code is referred to as `pySTRAHL` (what a terrible name).
+    This paper presented the original application of this package to infer impurity transport coefficients in Alcator C-Mod plasmas.
+Here, the code is referred to as `pySTRAHL`, but it was later further developed and renamed Aurora.

 [2] R. Dux, 2004, Habilitation Thesis, MPI-IPP. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.830.8834&rep=rep1&type=pdf